vladyslav-pauk/grad-stats/phd_stats/README.md

+# README

 ## Overview

-This repository contains a Python project focused on scraping, processing, and viewing statistics related to PhD programs.
-The project is structured into two main components: `scraper` and `viewer`.

-The `scraper` component is responsible for collecting data from various sources, processing it, and storing it in a usable format.
+This repository contains packages to scrape and view data on graduation and placement records of PhD students across philosophy programs in the USA.

+The `scraper` module builds a dataset from open web sources.

 The `viewer` component provides a web interface to visualize and interact with the collected data.